 - Current, local zoning codes can restrict creative housing alternatives that may provide suitable on-farm housing options, such as “tiny houses”, accessory dwelling units, and in-law apartments or houses to help facilitate inter-generational farm transfers.

 Unlike many small businesses, housing is inextricably linked to the success and viability of a farm as a local business.
 While it is not impossible to commute from in-town housing to a farm, the preferred and more efficient arrangement is still to have on-farm housing.
-Advocates for new and beginning farmers need to drive home with policy makers that without adequate and available on-farm housing, local agriculture and its contributions to local economies will suffer.
+Advocates for farmers, especially for new and beginning farmers, need to drive home with policy makers that without adequate and available on-farm housing, local agriculture and its contributions to local economies will suffer.

 This reality and the limitations of applying existing affordable housing programs to farm housing suggest a need to develop programs and funding sources specifically for farm housing.